United States Army Sniper School: History

-Although the US Army set up an advanced marksmanship course at Camp Perry, Ohio, the Army had no official sniper course during WWII.
-Between wars, the USMC sustained limited sniper training but not enough to compete with other countries during WWII.
+Although the US Army set up an advanced marksmanship course at Camp Perry, Ohio, the Army had no official sniper course during World War II.
+Between wars, the United States Marine Corps sustained limited sniper training but not enough to compete with other countries during WWII.

 During the Korean War, Snipers were used during the first recapture of Inchon, Seoul, and the Battle of Chosin.
-When the war went into its static period in 1951 the Army and Marines as in WW I and WW II were deadly, especially during this static defense period of the war.
-Fifty (.50) caliber weapons with scopes were also used for sniping purposes by the U.S. The favorite was a M2 .50 caliber machine gun with a target scope attached; due to the weight, this system was not very mobile.
+When the war went into its static period in 1951 the Army and Marines as in World War I and WW II were deadly, especially during this static defense period of the war. .50 caliber weapons with scopes were also used for sniping purposes by the U.S. The favorite was a M2 .50 caliber machine gun with a target scope attached; due to the weight, this system was not mobile.
 Major advances were implemented in sniper tactical mission planning, information gathering, harassing and delaying the enemy.
 The top sniper of Korea was Sgt Boindot from the U.S. Army with 70 confirmed kills.
 After the Korean War, the U.S. sniper program was again discontinued.

 During 1955–1956, the Army Marksmanship Training Unit operated the first US Army Sniper School at Camp Perry, Ohio.
-Unfortunately a lack of understanding, and appreciation for the effectiveness and potential that snipers could add to the fight, caused sniper training to be abandoned after this short training period.
+A lack of understanding and appreciation for the effectiveness and potential that snipers could add to the fight, caused sniper training to be abandoned after this short training period.

-In Viet Nam, in July 1968, the US Army began centralized training in-country.
+In Vietnam, by July 1968, the US Army began centralized training in-country.
 The 9th Infantry Division established one of the first in-country Sniper Schools.
 The course, run by Major Willis Powell, lasted 18 days with the failure rate being 50%.
 In December 1968, a full complement of seventy-two snipers were ready for action.

 The US Army Sniper School was established in 1987, at the Infantry Center at Fort Benning, GA, and continues to produce top-notch snipers today.
 Its continuous existence reflects the longest sniper training course in the history of the US Army and is a testament to the high priority sniper training now enjoys among the Army's leadership.
 Following the terrorist attacks on the World Trade Center buildings, the U.S. military entered into combat operations in Afghanistan under Operation Enduring Freedom.
 Snipers proved themselves as an invaluable asset due to their ability to engage targets at great distances in a mountainous battlefield.

-The first woman has graduated from the US Army’s elite sniper school in 2021.”
+The first woman graduated from the school in 2021.